Sean Murphy Player Props: Braves vs. Royals

 Royals Pitching Rankings

+- The Royals pitching staff ranks 13th in MLB with a collective nine strikeouts per nine innings.

-- The Royals have the 14th-ranked team ERA across all MLB pitching staffs (4.30).
+- The Royals have the 18th-ranked team ERA among all MLB pitching staffs (4.71).

-- The Royals rank 13th in baseball in home runs given up (14 total, 1.1 per game).
+- Royals pitchers combine to give up 19 total home runs at a clip of 1.4 per game (to rank 19th in the league).

-- The Royals are sending Singer (1-0) to make his third start of the season.
+- Bubic (0-1) takes the mound for the Royals to make his third start this season.

-- In his most recent time out on Saturday, the right-hander tossed six innings against the San Francisco Giants, giving up five earned runs while surrendering eight hits.
+- In his last appearance on Sunday, the lefty tossed six scoreless innings against the San Francisco Giants while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.